shreykansara/marketing-automation/documentation.md

 # Technical Documentation: Blostem Pipeline & Activation Intelligence MVP

-This document provides a line-by-line technical breakdown and behavioral summary of each module within the Blostem Pipeline & Activation Intelligence system.
+This document provides a line-by-line technical breakdown and behavioral summary of each module within the newly upgraded Blostem Pipeline & Activation Intelligence platform.

 ## Table of Contents
 1. [Backend Modules](#backend-modules)